RosettaCommons/documentation/scripting_documentation/Movers-RosettaScripts.md

 #### ConnectJumps

 Given a pose with a jump, this mover uses a fragment insertion monte carlo to connect the specified termini.
 The new fragment will connect the C-terminal residue of jump1 to the N-terminal residue of jump2, and will have secondary structure and ramachandran space given by "motif."
 This mover uses the VarLengthBuild code.
+The input pose must have at least two chains (jumps) to connect, or it will fail.

 ```
 <ConnectJumps name=(&string) motif=("" &string) jump1=(1 &int) jump2=(2 &int) overlap=(3 &int) scorefxn=(&string) />